 Ecuador’s office of the attorney general continues to investigate the 1981 plane crash that killed Roldós and his wife, based on U.S. and other evidence, that leftist or suspected leftist leaders were targeted throughout Latin America.
 In his book Confessions of an Economic Hit Man, writer John Perkins says that the CIA was responsible for Roldós’ death.

-Roldós had been elected, following years of dictatorship, on promises of social reform and reducing U.S. influence in Ecuador.
+Roldós had been elected, following years of dictatorship, on promises of social reform and reducing U.S. influence in the country.

 Although national police initially reported that Roldós’ plane was brought down by a bomb shortly after takeoff from the Loja airport, the national government at the time immediately sealed all information about the crash and labelled it an “accident.”
 Another investigation, in 1997, conceded that Roldós was assassinated but did not pursue the case further.

-Panama President Omar Torrijos died two months later in another plane crash in which witnesses reported an explosion immediately before the plane touched down at a rural Panamanian airport.
+Panama President Omar Torrijos died two months after Roldós in another air crash in which witnesses reported an explosion immediately before the plane touched down at a rural Panamanian airport.
 Like Roldós, Torrijos had criticized the U.S. role in Latin America and was working on programs of wealth distribution.
 He had successfully negotiated a treaty with U.S. President Jimmy Carter to return to the Panama Canal to local control, a treaty that President Ronald Reagan pledged to overturn.